-Notifications: select this box to receive an email notification for the first 10 clicks to monitor engagement.
+- Select this box to receive an email notification for the first 10 clicks to monitor engagement.

-Archive: if this link should only be active for a specific period of time, users can enter an expiration date to the right of the Archive field.
+- If this link should only be active for a specific period of time, users can enter an expiration date to the right of the Archive field.
 Once the Archive date has been reached, all click traffic will be redirected to the home page destination set in Admin > Root pages.

-Caution: Deleting the link will permanently remove all of the click analytics for that link when it has been removed.
+Deleting the link will permanently remove all of the click analytics for that link when it has been removed.
 Proceed with caution!
 Once a link has been deleted, there is no recovery option.